Sonath21/spotify-controls/README.md

 - **Playback Controls:** Includes play/pause, next, and previous buttons for seamless music management.
 - **Dynamic Visibility:** The indicator appears in the top bar only when Spotify is running.
 - **Customizable Position:** Choose where the Spotify Controls appear in the top bar (e.g., far-left, center, far-right).
-- **Lightweight & Responsive:** Designed to have minimal impact on system performance.

 ## Screenshots